Rafael-Euzebio/study-notes/CS50x/Week 5: Data Structures/CS50x Binary Search Tree.md

 # Binary Search Tree
-A binary search tree (BTS) is a [[CS50x Data Structures]] which implements a [[CS50x Tree]].
+A binary search tree (BST) is a [[CS50x Data Structures]] which implements a [[CS50x Tree]].
-A BTS consists of nodes, each node has two *pointers*, to nodes with values greater and lesser than it's value.
+A BST consists of nodes, each node has two *pointers*, to nodes with values greater and lesser than it's value.
 On a mental visualization level, the nodes with lower values are at the left of its parent node, and the ones with greater value are at the right.